-A large brick tank about 3m in diameter.
-It is internally rendered, capped brick dome and with а still holds As well as the underground water storage tank there are other sites Archaeological considered to be of archaeological interest.
-They are the site of the "Old Gaol" or Convict Barracks, a line of stones adjacent to the existing timber barns and the remains of a floor surface.
+Physical A large brick tank about 3m in diameter.
+It is internally rendered, condition capped brick dome and with а still holds water. and/or As well as the underground water storage tank there are other sites Archaeological considered to be of archaeological interest.
+They are the site of the potential: "Old Gaol" or Convict Barracks, a line of stones adjacent to the existing timber barns and the remains of a floor surface.